Nganasan people: Genetics

 Estimated ancestry components among selected Eurasian populations.
 The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

 The characteristic genetic marker of the Nganasans and most other Uralic-speakers is Y-DNA Haplogroup N-M231.
-According to the Y-chromosome DNA (transmitted in a direct male line), the nomadic Nganasans (of whom there are only about 100 people left) belong by 92% to the Y-chromosomal haplogroup N1a2b-P43 (formerly N1b), by 5% to the Y-chromosomal haplogroup C, by 3% — to Y-chromosomal haplogroup O. This is the highest rate among all peoples for haplogroup N1a2b (among the tundra Nenets — 74%).
+According to the Y-chromosome DNA (transmitted in a direct male line), the nomadic Nganasans (of whom there are only about 100 people left) belong by 92% to the Y-chromosomal haplogroup N1a2b-P43, subclade N-VL67, (formerly N1b), by 5% to the Y-chromosomal haplogroup C, by 3% — to Y-chromosomal haplogroup O. This is the highest rate among all peoples for haplogroup N1a2b (among the tundra Nenets — 74%).
 Moreover, this is one of the most homogeneous peoples of those whose DNA has been studied by the Y-chromosome.

 According to a 2019 study, they have high ANE affinities but much less than those found in Native Americans and Beringians.
 The study's authors hypothesized that Nganasans mixed with populations related to Neolithic Northeast Asians to form present Northeast Asians.
 The affinities East Asians have with ANE also correlate with their affinities with Nganasans.